 Place the jar somewhere dark and at room temperature to ferment.
 I usually stash all my vinegar in a closet.

-Leave the wine to ferment for at 2 months.
+Leave the wine to ferment for 2 months.

 At some point, the wine may smell bad, like nail polish remover.
 That is part of the process as ethanol is converted to acetaldehyde before turning into acetic acid.

 The vinegar is ready when it is sour.
-You can either test the pH or taste it.
+You can either use a kit to test the pH or taste it.
 If it’s sour then it’s ready to be bottled.

 Store finished vinegar in an air-tight bottle.
 I recommend letting it age for another month or two.
 While it won’t become more acidic, aging will help to develop the flavor.

 Homemade vinegar will last for years in a dark location.
 The flavor will likely continue to improve as it ages.
 (True balsamic vinegar is aged for over 12 years!)